 What is the tamilok challenge?

-Is tamilok the worst food on the planet?
+Is it the worst food on the planet?

-In reality there are many worse foods out there than tamilok.
+In reality there are many worse foods out there than this.
 Spend any amount of time eating bugs in say Cambodia and you will attest to that.
 And then there is the joy of hakarl in Iceland.
 Hakarl is literally rotten shark.
 Harkarl does though come with liquor to wash it down.
 With tamilok I strongly suggest a Tanduay – the worlds best rum on ice to chase away the chalky slimy worm you just ate, alternatively there is also Emperador, also the best selling brandy in the world.
 We truly truly live in strange times.